folk-lab/qdotweb_rpi/README.md

 TODO:

 - Add devices request to return a list of devices setup on the server
-- Ass a secure Login form for the web application
+- Add a secure Login form for the web application